Beaded Serving Spoons

 • Jewelry pliers

 1. These beaded serving spoons are so fun to make!
 To get started, cut off a yard of the 20-gauge wire.
 You may need more, but using any longer of a length gets hard to work with.
 Begin by wrapping it around the handle, by the hanging loop if the spoon has one.
+Your spoon does not have to have a hole.
+If it does not, wrap the wire around the handle a few times.
 Secure the wire around itself by twisting it a few times.

 2. Next, start to thread on a few beads.
 Start with a few small seed beads (below I started with two).
 Only add enough to cover the front of the spoon, you do not want to have any beads on the back of the spoon.
 Wrap the wire once around and bring it through the hanging loop again, and continue adding beads.
 Add some large, some small.
 Use your judgment, because you will want to note gaps and fill them in with smaller beads.